It’s a deal: Sacramento’s soccer owners settle dispute, press on with MLS bid

 The ownership dispute that threatened to derail Sacramento’s bid for a Major League Soccer team has been settled.

+The agreement was announced early Saturday by Mayor Darrell Steinberg, who mediated a combined 12 hours of negotiations between the two men at an Old Sacramento law firm Thursday and Friday nights.

-Financial terms of the deal, which was reached late Friday or early Saturday, weren’t disclosed.
+Financial terms of the deal, which was reached shortly before midnight Friday, weren’t disclosed.

 That exposed a rift that had been building behind the scenes for months.
 Smith and Nagle hadn’t yet made a deal that would give Nagle control over the club or the Republic FC brand.
 Facing a league-imposed deadline to submit the expansion application, Nagle said he had no choice but to make the bid through a separate company he does control, Sac Soccer & Entertainment Holdings.

-MLS Deputy Commissioner Mark Abbott, speaking to reporters Wednesday on the league’s expansion process, wouldn’t say if the rift would harm Sacramento’s bid but noted that Nagle’s camp was keen on incorporating Republic FC into his effort.
-Abbott noted that Commissioner Don Garber had intervened in the talks between Nagle and Smith several months ago.
+MLS Deputy Commissioner Mark Abbott, speaking to reporters Wednesday on the league’s expansion process, wouldn’t say if the rift would harm Sacramento’s bid but noted that Nagle’s camp was keen on incorporating Republic FC into its effort.
+Abbott added that Garber had intervened in the talks between Nagle and Smith several months ago, to no avail.

+The dissension in Sacramento grabbed the attention of the U.S. soccer community.
+Brian Straus, the influential soccer writer at SI.com, wrote this week that a bid “that appeared to be a lock suddenly is surrounded by questions and uncertainty.”

+With the rift patched up, Steinberg said he thinks Sacramento is “on the cusp of getting a Major League Soccer franchise.”
+In an interview Saturday, the mayor said Nagle and Smith were able to put their emotions aside to hammer out the basic framework of a deal.

 Sacramento is competing against 11 other cities for the four expansion spots.
 The league is expected to pick the first two spots later this year.